stefanv/blog/content/2015-01-18-docker-image-tree.md

+---
-Title: Visualizing and pruning the docker image tree
+title: Visualizing and pruning the docker image tree
-Date: 2015-01-18
+date: 2015-01-18
-Tags: docker
+tags: ['docker']
-Status: published
+status: published
-Summary: Where we prune unused Docker images, and save a lot of disk space.
+summary: Where we prune unused Docker images, and save a lot of disk space.
+---

 Visualizing the Docker image dependency tree is a useful way of checking image sizes and inter-image dependencies.
 Since images